About

 Peace Research: The Canadian Journal of Peace and Conflict Studies began its life in 1969 as a Newsletter of the Canadian Peace Research Institute (Oakville, Ontario).
 Early pioneer peace researchers in Canada involved in its formative years include Norman Alcock (1918–2007), Alan Newcombe (1923–1991), William Eckhardt, and Hanna Newcombe.
 Many of them received prominent awards for their work.
 In recent years, for example, Hanna Newcombe received the Pearson Peace Medal and the Order of Canada for her long-standing contributions to peace research.

-Peace Research is now housed at Menno Simons College, a College of Canadian Mennonite University affiliated with and situated on the campus of the University of Winnipeg.
-In affiliation with the University of Winnipeg, Menno Simons College offers well-developed interdisciplinary programs in Conflict Resolution Studies leading to a 3-year or 4-year BA in CRS, and International Development Studies leading to 3-year, 4-year, or Honours degrees in IDS.
+Peace Research is housed at Menno Simons College, a program of Canadian Mennonite University.
+In affiliation with the University of Winnipeg, Menno Simons College offers well-developed interdisciplinary programs in Conflict Resolution Studies leading to a 3-year BA in CRS.https://pilulesfrance.com/somnifere/stilnox-10-mg/

 The journal is guided by an editorial team, a locally constituted Editorial Board that meets twice a year, and an Advisory Council that provides annual feedback on the journal’s previous year of publication as well as the journal’s rolling three year publication and financial plans.